Low-frequency radio observations of recurrent nova RS Ophiuchi with MeerKAT and LOFAR: Observations

 \subsection{LOFAR HBA}

 RS Oph was first observed with the high band antennas (HBA) at 154 MHz on day $25$ after optical discovery.
 These observations were the result of DDT proposals (\texttt{DDT16\_001} and \texttt{DDT17\_002}) that were prompted by the early MeerKAT detections.
 The LOFAR observations were scheduled to be simultaneous with MeerKAT, \textit{e}-MERLIN and EVN, with observation dates as shown in Table \ref{tab:obs}.
 Each observation had a duration of $2$ hours.
 The calibrator 3C295 was observed for $10$ minutes after each observation.
 The HBA observations were obtained with the full Dutch array and array configuration HBA DUAL INNER \citep{van2013lofar}.
 Calibration was performed with \textsc{prefactor}\footnote{\url{https://github.com/lofar-astron/prefactor}} and a strategy based upon that presented in \cite{van2016lofar}.
-During calibration, the instrumental and ionospheric effects present in the LOFAR data are corrected by iteratively comparing observations of calibrators with a LOFAR skymodel of the calibrator sources.
+During calibration, the instrumental and ionospheric effects present in the LOFAR data are corrected by iteratively comparing observations of calibrators with a LOFAR sky model of the calibrator sources.
 This yields direction-independent gain corrections that are applied to the target observations.
-The final images have an rms noise between $3.1$ and $1.9$ mJy/beam.
+The final images have an rms noise between $1.9$ and $3.1$ mJy/beam, as measured in a box well away from the target location.